I Ching Oracle Result: Transformation from Hexagram 35 with Changing Lines 1, 3, 5, 6 to Hexagram 49

 (Huǐ wáng, shī dé wù xù, wǎng jí, wú bù lì.)

-"Regret is absent.
+"Regret resolves.
 Do not be concerned with gain or loss.
-Moving forward is favorable.
+Moving forward brings favorable outcome.
 Nothing is unfavorable."

 The system is fully aligned and no longer constrained by outcome-based thinking.
 Advancement proceeds naturally.